jtiala/static-nextjs-contentful/README.md

 ## Setting up content preview in Contentful

 In Contentful, go to `Settings -> Content preview`.
 Set the preview mode to `Preview in new tab`.
 Next, click `Add content preview`.
 Check all the content types and set URLs like this for each content type: `http://localhost:3000/[CONTENT_TYPE_ID in plural]/{entry.sys.id}`.
-Now you should be able to open unpublished content in localhost, just make sure that you have set the `CONTENTFUL_INCLUDE_UNPUBLISHED` as `true` and that the dev server or static build preview is running.
+Now you should be able to open unpublished content in localhost, just make sure that you have set the `CONTENTFUL_CONTENT_PREVIEW` as `true` and that the dev server or static build preview is running.

 ## Triggering GitHub Actions workflow when content changes in Contentful